 In light of new standards of care to decrease the spread and infection of COVID-19 we have made some changes to our practice.
 These changes affect in-person appointments as well as the birth if either client, client’s family, or midwives have been in contact with a person suspected of COVID-19 or showing symptoms themselves.
 Please email or call if you have questions about the specifics of these changes.
 Thank you!

-- Hour long appointments at our beautiful office in Emeryville or in your home
+- Hour long appointments at our beautiful office in Berkeley or in your home

 - Prenatal group appointments to discuss topics in-depth and build community with other pregnant families